The reviews for Million Dollar Quartet are in…

 The big question about this latest jukebox musical concerns whether it is really a Broadway show in any real dramatic sense, or just a way to squeeze money from the back catalogs of four rock superstars….
 The vocal performances are mostly impressive, particularly as the four instrument-playing impersonators act as their own on-stage orchestra….
 The trouble begins when the singing stops.
 Read the full review.

-4 thoughts on “The reviews for Million Dollar Quartet are in…
+4 responses to “The reviews for Million Dollar Quartet are in…”

 Leave a Reply